code0nwheels/Dwellpy/docs/CONTRIBUTING.md

 ### Recent Architectural Improvements

 **Settings Dialog Modularization (Completed)**
-The settings dialog has been successfully modularized from a single 1,451-line file into 8 focused modules:
+The settings dialog has been successfully modularized from a single 1,451-line file into a well-organized, maintainable structure with improved accessibility and user experience:

 ```
 dwellpy/ui/dialogs/settings/